 Post-Op (costs after surgery)

-- Plastic surgery to remove sagging skin (more on this in the Downsides section below)
+- Surgical procedure to get rid of sagging skin (see more in the Downsides section below)

 - 7 ways to make surgery more affordable